MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-policies.md

 #### Install and connect to the Microsoft Teams PowerShell module

-These cmdlets are part of the Teams PowerShell public preview.
+These cmdlets are part of the Teams PowerShell public preview module.
 For step-by-step guidance, read [Install Teams Powershell](teams-powershell-install.md).

 #### Assign a policy to a group